 Now he's been joined by twin brothers so life is fun-filled!
-I also spend one afternoon a week working with maths groups at our village school.

 I cut my ICT teeth on a Tandy TRS 80 - green screen, 8 KB memory, no mouse, no hard drive, no floppy drive, saving crudely written BASIC programs on audio cassette tape!

 When they became available I progressed on to BBC "Model B" and "Master" machines - up to a staggering 64 KB, a 5¼ inch floppy drive and a colour monitor - still no mouse.